Ethiopia: 'People in Tigray are terrified' | DW | 25.11.2020

 A 72-hour government deadline for Tigray forces to surrender is due to expire on Wednesday evening.
 The Tigray People's Liberation Front (TPLF), a political party spearheading the fighting, has rejected the ultimatum.
 Hundreds of people have been killed since fighting began on November 4.
 More than 41,000 refugees have fled to Sudan.

-Fisseha Rekle, a researcher for the Ethiopian chapter of the human rights organization Amnesty International, stressed that half a million people live in Tigray's regional capital, Mekelle. ''We are really worried if artillery is deployed, there will be an increase in casualties,'' Rekle told DW.
+Fisseha Rekle, a researcher based in Nairobi for the Ethiopian chapter of the human rights organization Amnesty International, stressed that half a million people live in Tigray's regional capital, Mekele. ''We are really worried if artillery is deployed, there will be an increase in casualties,'' Rekle told DW.
 He called on both sides to abide by international treaties protecting civilians in conflict areas.

 Colonel Shuma Obsa, head of the Joint Logistics Main department of the Ethiopian Defense Forces, told DW that due diligence would be enforced to protect civilians in case of an offensive against Mekelle.